z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_01_GettingStarted.md

 This document describes how to get started writing ZX Spectrum programs using Z88DK.
 It concerns itself only with the newer, more standards compilant zsdcc C compiler.
-The older sccz80 compiler is not discussed.
+The original sccz80 compiler is not discussed.

 Further, this document only concerns itself with the 48K ZX Spectrum.
-Topics which came with the later machines, like memory bank switching, are not covered here.
+Topics concerned with the later machines, like memory bank switching, are not covered here.

 ## Purpose